k-nowicki/PyTestRunner/README.md

 ## Features

--   **Total Isolation:** Each script run occurs in a fresh Docker container based on `python:3.10-slim`.
+-   **Total Isolation:** Each script run occurs in a fresh Docker container based on a configurable Python version (defaults to `python:3.10-slim`).
 -   **Dependency Management:** Automatically creates a virtual environment and installs dependencies from a `requirements.txt` file.
 -   **File I/O:** Supports passing in arbitrary input files and automatically captures all files created during execution.
 -   **Argument Passing:** Allows for passing command-line arguments directly to the script being evaluated.